A. L. Kucherenko

 At the edge of the courtyard, I looked down and saw orderly fields where farmers plowed the land, where a gentle river meandered.
 And I heard wolves howling, one after another.
 Call and response.
 Where are you?
 I am here.
 See me?
 Yes.
 I’m alone.
 But wolves were extinct in England, I thought.
 Perhaps I heard dogs.
 No, the distinctive timbre, those deep long, undulating howls, spoke to me of wolves.
 Had I stepped into a time-warp, where I could hear the past?

-I walked around the base of the castle, touching the cold stones, knowing that a group of men nearly a thousand years ago had hoisted this rock up, nudged it into place with levers and ropes, pushed their shoulders against it, perhaps their backs, or knees, or, using timbers, rammed it in to lock the stones that became this castle.
+I walked around the base of the tower, touching the cold stones, knowing that a group of men nearly a thousand years ago had hoisted this rock up, nudged it into place with levers and ropes, pushed their shoulders against it, perhaps their backs, or knees, or, using timbers, rammed it in to lock the stones that became this castle keep.
 Finally, someone leaned against it as I did now, watching the birds flit in the sky, listening to the wolves.
-Maybe a knight, deep in his cups, pissed on this very wall one night, leaning a hand on the thick wall to balance himself, splattering his DNA into the soil at the base of his lord’s castle.
+Maybe a knight, deep in his cups, pissed on this very wall one night, leaning a hand on the thick wall to balance himself, splattering his DNA into the soil at the base of his lord’s home.

 Strolling around the site, through the fields, gazing at the valley, I wondered who had occupied this land before the Normans.
 This place could have hosted an Iron-Age fortress some 3000 years before the Normans came to England.
 A thousand years before the Vikings became Normans, the Romans had marched through this area, built roads and forts, possibly here.

 How long had this Norman edifice lasted?
 How did the castle fall?
 To whom?
 The raiding Welsh?
 No, it was too strong.
-I imagined a siege engine staggering along the road, heard the heavy creaking of the wooden attack tower, the groaning of wheels as it neared.
+I imagined a siege engine staggering along the road, heard the heavy creaking of the wooden attack tower, the groaning wheels as it neared.
 Perhaps a catapult with large stones crushed through the roof.
 A good hit would have knocked down the top stones edging the rim of the battlements where the narrow slits would have protected the archers.
 Of course, lightning might have struck the castle tower perched high above the valley.

 Still, the tower could have as easily died when the wood interior caught fire.
 Unlike those built earlier, this castle is one of the first to have an actual chimney.
 It was a large chimney, big enough for me to stand in.
-It would have been a luxury for the inhabitants, and far better than the old smoke hole set into a stone or wooden roof, or woven into thatching.
+It would have been a luxury for the inhabitants, and far better than the old smoke hole set into a stone or wooden roof or woven into thatching.

 I imagined the tower ablaze, the flames licking along the thick dry beams, envisioned the glowing orange against black smoke.
 Perhaps it happened at night, and the Norman lord and lady fled with their jewels while the enslaved Saxons watched from the bailey, seduced by the vision of hell, smirking in the dark that God has struck down their oppressors.
 It would have been a grand sight, visible from the entire valley below for miles around, a torch marking the end of something harsh and brutal, now hidden behind the veil of a thousand years, easily romanticized in my time.